open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

 are used to further restrict the version of the TLS protocol negotiated by the secure connection.

-The minimum and maximum TLS version are not an arbitrary string, a TLS version string is an enumerated list of valid version names.
+The minimum and maximum TLS version are enumerated values, listing TLS version names.

-The list of valid TLS version names is implementation dependent.
+The list of TLS version names is implementation dependent.

-When TLS of the corresponding version is supported by the implementation, valid version names SHOULD use the following syntax:
+When TLS of the corresponding version is supported by the implementation, version names SHOULD use the following syntax:

-- `TLSv1.0`
+- `1.0`
-- `TLSv1.1`
+- `1.1`
-- `TLSv1.2`
+- `1.2`
-- `TLSv1.3`
+- `1.3`

-Valid version names MAY include other versions not in this list.
+Version names MAY include other versions not in this list.

+In other words:

+- the specification does not require that TLS v1.0 is supported by an implementation, it only requires that if TLS v1.0 is implemented, the enum value to represent it should be `1.0`
+- an implementation is free to add more versions, for example `1.4` when TLS version 1.4 becomes available.

 When an environment variable is set to a non empty value, and when the name is not valid for the implementation (unknown),